dominixz/PoEUnFreeze/README.md

 1. Grab the release from the [releases page](https://github.com/Kapps/PoEUncrasher/releases/)
 2. Unzip it
 3. Run the executable there.
 It doesn't matter if you run it before or after PoE starts.
+4. If you have issues where PoE still freezes but your computer doesn't, run the executable as an administrator instead.
+That should cause it to recover PoE.

 ## Is this Allowed?